sce/flot/API.md

 The legend is generated as a table with the data series labels and small label boxes with the color of the series.
-If you want to format the labels in some way, e.g. make them to links, you can pass in a function for "labelFormatter".
+If you want to format the labels in some way, e.g. make them to links, you can pass in a function for `labelFormatter`.
 Here's an example that makes them
 clickable:

 ```js